VGMQT/gulp-runner/README.md

   Deletes the `build` folder

-- **images:sprite**

-  Creates a sprite from `.png` files placed in the `images/sprites/png` folder and moves it to the `build/images/sprites` folder

 - **svg:sprite**

-  Creates a sprite from `.svg` files placed in the `images/sprites/svg` folder and moves it to the `build/images/sprites` folder
+  Creates a sprite from `.svg` files placed in the `images/sprite` folder and moves it to the `build/images` folder

 - **images:minify**